dmapper/derby-standalone-builder/README.md

 > Build **Derby-standalone** app from regular **Derby.js** app

-The result you get is a single file with your Derby app that can be run offline and hosted on a static website hosting providers like [GitHub Pages](https://pages.github.com/)
+The result you get is 2 files (`.html` and `.js`) with your Derby app that can be run offline and hosted on a static website hosting providers like [GitHub Pages](https://pages.github.com/)

 **Disclaimer!** Since Derby-standalone is a client-only version of Derby